germanramos/hydra-mock/README.md

 ## DELETE

 Delete servers from the list.
-If no server array is set in the body, deletes the app.
-Return the remainin servers or empty array.
+If no server array is sent in the body, deletes the app.
+Return the remaining servers or empty array.

 ```
 DELETE /app/<app_name>